GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### And programming computers was so fascinating.
-You create your own little universe, and then it does what you tell it to do.
+> ### If debugging is the process of removing software bugs, then programming must be the process of putting them in.
 >
-> ~ *Vint Cerf*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts